 Peanut Butter and Jelly Ice Cream

-PB&J isn’t just for kiddie sandwiches any more.
-I like to include fresh strawberries in the jam for that fresh-y burst
+PB&J isn’t just for kiddie sandwiches any more care of this Peanut Butter and Jelly Ice Cream recipe.
+I like to include fresh strawberries in the jam for that fresh-y burst.

 Peanut Butter and Jelly Ice Cream